PabloMK7/ArticBaseServer/README.md

 ### Features
 - Play games from your console without having to dump them, with purchased updates and DLC.
 - Sync the savedata/extdata of the broadcasted game during the play session.
+- Use the console as the input device by enabling the Artic Controller feature on the emulator.
 - Load shared ext data and NCCH archives from your console.
 - Remove the need to dump AES keys, as the decryption is done by the console's OS.